Garima13627/Python_DataPointsExtraction/README.md

 Sample Problem for the code:

 From a given input json file, First read the input and then extract 3 kinds of information from each paragrpah:
--duration if there are atleast two dates
-  Integer-time duration in days (inclusive of the given dates).
+1) duration if there are atleast two dates Integer-time duration in days (inclusive of the given dates).
 If unknown or uncomputable, then 0

--whether the subject of the text identifies as female String - "female" or "other"
+2) whether the subject of the text identifies as female String - "female" or "other"

--sentiment expressed in the text
+3) sentiment expressed in the text
   String - "positive", "negative", "mixed" or "unknown"

 Once these data are extracted , the data should be written out to a file .